DepriFromEarth/dodsfig/.github/CONTRIBUTING.md

 After the results are positive with the local bot match, measure your average FPS in a filled casual match.

-#### Developer note
+## Developer note
 Day of Defeat: Source doesn't get updates so I will add what I think will be needed.

 ## Code of Conduct

-As a member of the the moonfig project community, to foster a more welcoming environment, be sure to abide by the [Code of Conduct](https://github.com/moonfig/moonfig/blob/stable/.github/CODE_OF_CONDUCT.md).
+As a member of the the dodsfig project community, to foster a more welcoming environment, be sure to abide by the [Code of Conduct](https://github.com/moonfig/moonfig/blob/stable/.github/CODE_OF_CONDUCT.md).